 One of the biggest challenges for software programmers is incompatible operating systems.
 A program they write for PC isn't going to work on a Mac or a Blu-ray player.

 That's why some software lets programmers write one program and run it on any system.
 The most widespread of these cross-platform systems is Java.

 And you can't ignore that it's installed on an estimated 3 billion gadgets - including most new PCs you buy.
 Macs no longer have it installed by default.

-Unfortunately, hackers have had a good year picking apart Java for its security flaws.
-If you’re running an older version of Java, your computer is in serious danger.
-Find out how to remove any old versions of Java stuck in your system.
+Unfortunately, hackers have had a good few years picking apart Java for its security flaws.
+If you're running an older version of Java, your computer is in serious danger.